LDWA Frequently Asked Questions

 Each Spring Bank Holiday Weekend sees our ‘flagship’ event, which entails walking 100 miles in 48 hours, being held in a different area (2003 West Yorkshire, 2004 Exmoor, 2005 The Chilterns, 2006 Northumberland, 2007 Mid-Wales, 2008 West Yorkshire, 2009 Wessex, 2010 Heart of Scotland, 2011 Shropshire) with the Local Group playing a leading role as organisers and other Groups ‘mucking-in’.

 The first edition of the Long Distance Walkers’ Handbook was produced by Barbara Blatchford and published in 1980.
 The seventh edition was published in 2002 and this comprehensive Directory had details of over 600 Long Distance Paths.
 The task of preparing that edition for publication was undertaken by five volunteers.
 In 2009 a new directory, called the UK Trailwalker’s Handbook, was published in conjunction with Cicerone.
+The item is now out of print and stocks are no longer available.

 Similarly the Local Group Committees are composed of volunteers as is the National Committee of 12 members elected at the Annual General Meeting, held in a different part of the country over a weekend in March and including a choice of social walks.